Summer Retreat at Pinecrest Lake

 Kid's Camp Activities

-State law requires helmets to be worn by bike riders age 16 and under.
+Please note - State law requires helmets to be worn by bike riders age 16 and under.
 This is strictly enforced.
-If you bring a bike for your child, bring the helmet too.
+If you bring a bike for your child, please bring a helmet too.

 Cooking with Kids

 We love teaching kids about food!
 We have a daily cooking class for our young campers that is hands-on.
 Children get to make their own dishes and eat their own delicious creations.

 Kid's Camp will include scheduled afternoon trips to the lake.
 Play on the beach, splash around in the water, get some sun and enjoy all the toys we brought along to share.
 We have paddle boards, kayak, water floats, life preservers and more.